Cmorgan21/notenet/README.md

 - [Heroku](https://en.wikipedia.org/wiki/Heroku) - A cloud platform that the application is deployed to
 - [Lighthouse](https://developer.chrome.com/docs/lighthouse/overview/) - Used to test site performance
 - [Google Chrome DevTools](https://developer.chrome.com/docs/devtools/) - Used to debug and test responsiveness
-- [Cloudinary](https://cloudinary.com/) - A service that hosts image files in the project.
+- [Cloudinary](https://cloudinary.com/) - A service that hosts image and video files in the project.
 - [HTML Validation](https://validator.w3.org/) - Used to validate HTML code
 - [CSS Validation](https://jigsaw.w3.org/css-validator/) - Used to validate CSS code
 - [JSHint Validation](https://jshint.com/) - Used to validate JavaScript code